 - An analysis of medical history

 People diagnosed with learning disabilities can do well academically, provided they receive quality instruction and are given the proper adaptive strategies for creating workarounds, often through an Individualized Education Program (IEP).
-Children with learning disabilities can have average or above-average intelligence and potential, but a learning disability can lower academic achievement (1).
-It is important to screen for learning disabilities properly, as an improper screen may diagnose a child as having an intellectual disability when they actually have a learning disability.
+Children with learning disabilities can have average or above-average intelligence and potential, but an undiagnosed learning disability often means lower academic achievement (1).
+It is important to screen for learning disabilities properly, because an improper screen may lead to an incorrect diagnosis, such as, diagnosing a child as having an intellectual disability when they actually have a learning disability.

 - Successful Strategies for Teaching Students with Learning Disabilities